xdong05/xdong05.github.io/research.md

 {:/nomarkdown}

 <p>
 Organisms continuously modify the landscapes they inhabit, while changing landscapes reshape ecological interactions and natural selection.
-We develop mathematical theory to understand how ecological, evolutionary, and geomorphic processes jointly drive the emergence and evolution of spatial organization.
-By integrating eco-evolutionary dynamics with landscape evolution, we seek predictive principles governing the long-term dynamics of living landscapes.
+We develop mathematical theory to understand how ecological, evolutionary, and geomorphic processes interact to drive the emergence and evolution of spatial organization.
+By integrating eco-evolutionary dynamics with landscape evolution, we seek general predictive principles governing the long-term dynamics of both landscapes and the organisms that inhabit them.
 </p>

 <p style="margin-top:14px;